MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     The client installation does not check for this prerequisite but it is needed for the Azure Information Protection client to classify and protect PDF files.

-- Use group policy to prevent the Azure Information Protection add-in from being disabled
+- Configure group policy to prevent the Azure Information Protection add-in from being disabled

     For Office 2013 and later versions, configure group policy to ensure that the **Microsoft Azure Information Protection** add-in for Office applications is always enabled.
 Without this configuration, the Microsoft Azure Information Protection add-in can get disabled and users will not be able to label their documents and emails in their Office application.